Lupin the Third: The Woman Called Fujiko Mine: Jigen's Gravestone

-In March 2014, it was announced that The Woman Called Fujiko Mines animation director and character designer, Takeshi Koike, was directing an animated film that serves as a "continuation spin-off" to the TV series.
-Yu Kiyozono also returned to produce the film, Lupin the IIIrd: Daisuke Jigen's Gravestone (LUPIN THE IIIRD 次元大介の墓標, Jigen Daisuke no Bohyō), that focuses on the character Jigen and tells how he and Lupin became partners.
+Lupin the IIIrd: Daisuke Jigen's Gravestone (LUPIN THE IIIRD 次元大介の墓標, Jigen Daisuke no Bohyō), directed by Takeshi Koike and produced by Yu Kiyozono, serves as a "continuation spin-off" to the TV series.
+The film focuses on the character Jigen and tells how he and Lupin became partners.
 Koike's fellow-Redline creators Katsuhito Ishii and James Shimoji served as adviser and music composer respectively.
 Yūya Takahashi wrote the screenplay.
 The film was split into two parts and had a limited screening at the Shinjuku Wald 9 theater from June 21–27, 2014.

 It was released on DVD and Blu-ray on November 28, 2014, with an art book included in the limited edition.
-The 30-track soundtrack to the movie was released on December 10, 2014.
-On December 21, 2014, Discotek Media announced their acquisition of the North American distribution rights to the film, which was retitled Lupin III: Jigen's Gravestone for the American market.
+The 30-track soundtrack to the film was released on December 10, 2014.
+Discotek Media acquired a North American distribution rights to the film in 2014, and was retitled Lupin III: Jigen's Gravestone for the American market.
 Their Blu-ray and DVD of the film, released on April 5, 2016, includes the company's first original English dub, which was produced in cooperation with Bang Zoom!
 Entertainment.
 TMS Entertainment made the dubbed and subtitled versions of the film available for viewing on Hulu on April 25, 2015.